 - Secure investment location with established rule of law

-- Investment-friendly regulatory regime; World Class Anti-Money Laundering Legislation and Signatory member of international standard setting bodies including the IAIS, IOSCO, MMOU, FATF, ESMMLG and the IFSB
+- Investment-friendly regulatory regime; World Class Anti-Money Laundering Legislation and Signatory member of international standard setting bodies including the MMOU of IOSCO; IAIS, FATF, ESAAMLG and the IFSB.

 - Recognised International Arbitration Centre